Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Thursday, December 31st, Thomas Peterffy sold 32,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $60.74, for a total value of $1,943,680.00.

-Interactive Brokers Group (NASDAQ:IBKR) last released its earnings results on Tuesday, October 20th.
-The financial services provider reported $0.53 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.55 by ($0.02).
-Interactive Brokers Group had a net margin of 6.90% and a return on equity of 2.24%.
-The company had revenue of $548.00 million during the quarter, compared to analyst estimates of $512.46 million.
-During the same period in the previous year, the firm posted $0.45 EPS.
-The company’s revenue for the quarter was up 17.6% on a year-over-year basis.
-On average, analysts expect that Interactive Brokers Group, Inc. will post 2.37 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 12th.
-Investors of record on Monday, March 1st will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.58%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, March 12th.
+Shareholders of record on Monday, March 1st will be given a $0.10 dividend.
 The ex-dividend date of this dividend is Friday, February 26th.
+This represents a $0.40 annualized dividend and a yield of 0.59%.
 Interactive Brokers Group’s dividend payout ratio is presently 17.62%.

-A number of hedge funds have recently made changes to their positions in IBKR.
-Thunderbird Partners LLP acquired a new position in Interactive Brokers Group during the third quarter worth $74,029,000.
-Jarislowsky Fraser Ltd boosted its position in Interactive Brokers Group by 55.3% during the third quarter.
-Jarislowsky Fraser Ltd now owns 1,349,994 shares of the financial services provider’s stock worth $65,245,000 after purchasing an additional 480,778 shares in the last quarter.
-AXA S.A. purchased a new stake in Interactive Brokers Group during the third quarter worth $9,168,000.
-ARK Investment Management LLC boosted its position in Interactive Brokers Group by 64.4% during the third quarter.
-ARK Investment Management LLC now owns 166,857 shares of the financial services provider’s stock worth $8,064,000 after purchasing an additional 65,391 shares in the last quarter.
-Finally, Bronte Capital Management Pty Ltd. boosted its position in Interactive Brokers Group by 5.2% during the third quarter.
-Bronte Capital Management Pty Ltd. now owns 1,305,296 shares of the financial services provider’s stock worth $62,093,000 after purchasing an additional 64,363 shares in the last quarter.
-16.08% of the stock is currently owned by hedge funds and other institutional investors.

-Several equities research analysts recently weighed in on the company.
-Wells Fargo & Company boosted their target price on Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research note on Wednesday.
-Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective for the company. in a research note on Tuesday, December 22nd.
-Compass Point boosted their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a research note on Wednesday.
-Finally, Credit Suisse Group boosted their price objective on Interactive Brokers Group from $61.00 to $63.00 and gave the company an “outperform” rating in a research note on Wednesday, October 21st.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and an average target price of $64.60.
+IBKR has been the subject of a number of recent analyst reports.
+Credit Suisse Group upped their target price on Interactive Brokers Group from $61.00 to $63.00 and gave the company an “outperform” rating in a research report on Wednesday, October 21st.
+Wells Fargo & Company upped their target price on Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a research report on Wednesday, January 20th.
+Compass Point upped their target price on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a research report on Wednesday, January 20th.
+Finally, Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective for the company. in a research report on Tuesday, December 22nd.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+Interactive Brokers Group has a consensus rating of “Hold” and an average target price of $64.60.

+Institutional investors have recently bought and sold shares of the business.
+CENTRAL TRUST Co raised its position in Interactive Brokers Group by 83.8% in the third quarter.
+CENTRAL TRUST Co now owns 735 shares of the financial services provider’s stock valued at $36,000 after purchasing an additional 335 shares during the last quarter.
+Dupont Capital Management Corp increased its stake in shares of Interactive Brokers Group by 657.2% in the third quarter.
+Dupont Capital Management Corp now owns 21,700 shares of the financial services provider’s stock valued at $1,049,000 after buying an additional 18,834 shares during the period.
+AXA S.A. acquired a new stake in shares of Interactive Brokers Group in the third quarter valued at about $9,168,000.
+Cerebellum GP LLC acquired a new stake in shares of Interactive Brokers Group in the third quarter valued at about $41,000.
+Finally, Raymond James & Associates increased its stake in shares of Interactive Brokers Group by 10.3% in the third quarter.
+Raymond James & Associates now owns 115,305 shares of the financial services provider’s stock valued at $5,573,000 after buying an additional 10,758 shares during the period.
+Hedge funds and other institutional investors own 16.08% of the company’s stock.

 About Interactive Brokers Group